What is occupational therapy?

 - modifying the environment to better support a child’s learning

-Qualia Occupational Therapy for Children provides therapy at our two clinics in Rozelle and Hunters Hill, as well as within schools, pre-schools and day cares.
+Qualia Occupational Therapy for Children provides therapy at our clinic in Hunters Hill, as well as within schools, pre-schools and day cares.

 Qualia provides intervention to help children address functional skills or underlying capacity concerns such as: